-The vibration environment at your site can affect the MR system's performance.
-You need to have your site tested for the existing vibration levels to assure your site complies with the requirements provided in the applicable GE Healthcare pre-installation manual.
+The vibration environment at your site can affect the performance of certain systems.
+If applicable for your new system, you need to have your site tested for the existing vibration levels to assure your site complies with the requirements provided in the applicable GE Healthcare pre-installation manual.
+If your site does not comply with those requirements, appropriate corrective actions will be necessary prior to delivery and installation of your system.